ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 With `v-bind` we define to which attribute we want to bind after the colon.
 So in our case, `v-bind:class` results in a binding with the `class` attribute in our HTML.
-`v-bind:class` accepts an object as parameter in which each key should be mapped to a boolean.
+`v-bind:class` accepts an object as parameter in which each key should be mapped to a `boolean`.
 For each key that is mapped to a truthy value, that key is added as a class to the HTML tag on which the `v-bind` is located.
 You will notice that we use `v-bind` to bind to the `class` attribute but that this attribute already exists on our HTML element.
 This is no problem as Vue will simply concatenate all the values.